Shopify: 3 months for $1/month, plus up to $10,000 credits as you sell

 Quick Answers

-TL;DR: Turn the lesson into one operating question: Turn store design and product listing into a product-page trust checklist covering homepage str
+TL;DR: Turn the lesson into one operating question: use a product-page trust checklist and Product Page Trust Gap Lab to decide whether the first S

 Lesson Progress